 Be considerate of other visitors.
 Share the trail, yield to others coming uphill and share a friendly greeting as they pass.
 While you might dig your own groovy tunes, others might not and wildlife will certainly avoid you when they hear you coming.
 Keep voices and music low and let the sounds of nature serenade you.

 That’s it, you’re now Colo-ready!
-Thank you for helping us protect our beautiful state and check out LNT.org for more information on how to Leave No Trace.
+Thank you for helping us protect our beautiful state.
+Visit LNT.org for more information on Leave No Trace or check out the official Grand Junction Visitor Guide to set out on your next Colorado adventure!